Endauvor/MATS/README.md

 You can uploud them as Dataset.load_from_disk("...") where Dataset from datasets.

 Both datasets have features 'question', 'answer', 'percent'. 'percent' is the part of final thougths that the model should show.
-Here is a decompisition of datasets (1 and 2): [part of the data] | [part of the intellectual answer in percent] =
+Here is a decompisition of datasets (1 and 2): ([part of the data], [part of the intellectual answer in percent]) =
-[10 %, 10 %, 10 %, 10 %, 10 %, 10 %, 10 %, 30 %] | [90 %, 70 %, 50 %, 40 %, 30 %, 20 %, 10 %, ~ 1%].
+([10 %, 10 %, 10 %, 10 %, 10 %, 10 %, 10 %, 30 %], [90 %, 70 %, 50 %, 40 %, 30 %, 20 %, 10 %, ~ 1%]).
 (For the case with ~1% the prompt changes a little from 'give n% of final thoughts' to 'give the final answer'.)

 Programs: